tytydraco/yessleep/out/Road_To_Another_Dimension.md

 A police car arrived.

-He began to ask questions.
+The cop came out and began to ask questions.
 The guy who spotted me, chimed in.
 "I think this guy drank too much.
 He said he saw blue things come out of a building with weird symbols, and rip his family and friends apart and start eating them."
 Of course, that was part of the explanation.
 The cop found it funny, but had to take it seriously.
 I was being serious, and told him everything that happened.
 I even showed him that sign with the forested area, and told him there was a road there last night, and we went into it.
 Both the driver and policeman saw the sign, but they both thought I was going nuts.

 I was arrested under suspicion of drunk driving and negligent homicide, and perhaps, even murder.
 After arriving to the police station, I was being interrogated of the incident, so I told them everything that had happened.
 Of course, the cops didn't want to believe me.
 But there was one policeman, the chief himself, who was surprised at my story.
 Of course, my suspicions were confirmed when he then asked me this one question.